-H and their variants are drawn from a fixed-size pool of constants (in our study, of size 10).
+The constants c, c_T , and c_S used in the primitives D and H and their variants are drawn from a fixed-size pool of constants (in our study, of size 10).

 All evolution primitives discussed above produce equality constraints.
-Some schema integration and data exchange scenarios in the literature assume the so-called open-world semantics for mapping constraints.
+Some schema integration and data exchange scenarios in the literature assume the so-called open-world semantics for mapping constraints: informally speaking, subset is used in place of equality.
 To accommodate these scenarios in our experiments, we added two further primitives, Sub and Sup.
 Composition of mapping constraints produced by Sub and Sup with those of other primitives yields inclusion constraints that generalize global-local-as-view (GLAV) settings.
-For example, applying the DA primitive produces the constraint $\pi{\mathbf{A}-\{C\}}(R) = S$.
+For example, applying the DA primitive produces the constraint $\pi{A-\{C\}}(R) = S$.
 Applying the Sub primitive thereafter may produce the constraint $S \subseteq T$.
-Composing the two yields the constraint $\pi{\mathbf{A}-\{C\}}(R) \subseteq T$.
+Composing the two yields the constraint $\pi{A-\{C\}}(R) \subseteq T$.

-Event Vectors.
-In each run, the schema evolution simulator applies a sequence of edits.
+Event vectors In each run, the schema evolution simulator applies a sequence of edits.
 Each edit consists of executing a particular schema evolution primitive followed by mapping composition.
-An event vector specifies the proportions of primitives of a certain kind appearing in an edit sequence.